 UW defines Contagion Risk to be the probability that significant economic changes in one country will spread to other countries.
 Contagion can refer to the spread of either economic booms or economic crises throughout a geographic region.
 This risk is mitigated primarily through the setting of a prudent investment strategy, with enhanced monitoring of the Company's position during times of stress, and to some extent through the diversification of UW's business operations and products.

 C.7.
 ANY OTHER INFORMATION

-On 15 June 2023 Fitch Ratings reaffirmed the Insurer Financial Strength Rating of UW at 'A' (Strong) and revised the Outlook to Positive from Stable.
+On 28 February 2025 Fitch Ratings reviewed the Insurer Financial Strength Rating of UW at 'A+' (Strong) and the Outlook at Stable with no action.

 C.7.1.
 EXPECTED PROFIT INCLUDED IN FUTURE PREMIUMS